mendix/docs/content/ats/howtos/ht-version-2/getting-started-2.md

 ### 4.2 Adding Test Steps

 Now that you have created a test case, the next step is to configure your test case and start adding test steps.
 ATS provides two different tools to help add test steps: ATS helper (Add) and ATS recorder (Record).
-In this how-to, we only describe how to use the ATS recorder.
+We advice you to add steps in the following order:
+* Record your manual test steps using the ATS Recorder
+* Adding test steps using the ATS Helper, see [Finding the action you need](/bestpractices/bp-version-2/finding-the-action-you-need-2).
+* Create a custom action, see [Create custom action](/howtos/ht-version-2/create-custom-actions-2.md).
+* Use an **Execute Javascript** action

+If you are not able to record your manual test steps you can try to add this step using the recorder etc.

-Before you start adding test steps, add the following tools:
+Before you start adding test steps, add the ATS Helper and ATS Recorder tools:

 1. Click the **I-icon** in the top right corner of the screen, which opens, the **ATS Information** dialog box.
 2. Drag and drop the **ATS helper** link to your bookmark bar.